Etihad makes 1st known commercial flight between UAE, Israel

 An Israeli official said the flight would be delivering humanitarian aid provided by the UAE to the Palestinians and that the cargo flight was coordinated with the Israeli government.
 The official spoke on condition of anonymity due to the sensitivity of the subject.

+Neither the Gaza Strip nor the West Bank have their own airports, meaning most cargo bound for Palestinian territory must enter through Israel.
+That likely required an airlift of the material from the UAE, which hosts humanitarian stockpiles for the United Nations.

-The UAE, a federation of seven sheikhdoms, was only founded in 1971 and had no significant history with Jews.
-While still not acknowledging Israel diplomatically, Emirati officials have allowed Israeli officials to visit and the Israeli national anthem was played after an athlete won gold in an Abu Dhabi judo tournament.
+The UAE, a federation of seven sheikhdoms founded in 1971, had no significant history with Jews.
+While not acknowledging Israel diplomatically, Emirati officials have allowed Israeli officials to visit and the Israeli national anthem was played after an athlete won gold in an Abu Dhabi judo tournament.
+Israel also has a small mission representing its interests at the International Renewable Energy Agency in Abu Dhabi.

 Next year, Israel will take part in its delayed Expo 2020, the world’s fair being hosted by Dubai.
 A secret synagogue also draws practicing Jews in Dubai.
 The UAE also has announced plans to build the Abrahamic Family House in Abu Dhabi, which will house a mosque, a church and a synagogue.